Snapr/html-projects/js-native.md

     set_location(-37.32567, 175.8765)

-If there is a problem determining the location call the javascript funciton `location_error` with an error message string.
+If there is a problem determining the location call the javascript function `location_error` with an error message string.

 Example: